SMSpp-Project/MCFBlock/README.md

 Check the [SMS++ installation wiki](https://gitlab.com/smspp/smspp-project/-/wikis/Customize-the-configuration#location-of-required-libraries) for further details.

-Note thar the [MCFClass
+Note that the [MCFClass
-project](https://github.com/frangio68/Min-Cost-Flow-Class) has a similar arrangement with its own extlib/ folder, but due to some magic it is noy necessary to that must be independently edit it in an analogous way.
+project](https://github.com/frangio68/Min-Cost-Flow-Class) has a similar arrangement with its own extlib/ folder, but due to some magic it is not necessary to independently edit it in an analogous way.

 ## Tools